The Rager Law Firm

 This year, cities across California, including Torrance, Los Angeles, Pasadena, and Riverside, have rolled out a series of new employment law bills.
 Some of them have already been signed into law, while others are resting on governors’ desks and are about to be signed.

-Our Torrance employment law attorney at The Rager Law Firm has reviewed the most prominent bills and summarized them all so that you know what workplace changes to expect in your city in the coming months.
-Consult with our experienced employment law attorney in Torrance, Los Angeles, Riverside, and Pasadena to learn more about the current status of these bills.
+Our Torrance employment attorney at Rager & Yoon – Employment Lawyers has reviewed the most prominent bills and summarized them all so that you know what workplace changes to expect in your city in the coming months.
+Consult with our experienced employment attorney in Torrance, Los Angeles, Riverside, and Pasadena to learn more about the current status of these bills.

 There is a legislature that intends to prohibit employers from discriminating against employees or job applicants on the basis of his or her use of marijuana if this person is a qualified medical marijuana user.